Selective spin transport through a quantum heterostructure: Transfer matrix method: Concluding remarks

 \section{Concluding remarks}

-In this dissertation, we have addressed some issues of spin polarized transport through matter.
-After introducing the new field-Spintronics, in the first section we have discussed about the generation of spin polarized electron source and its detailed mechanism.
-Then we have introduced the formal theory needed to study the spin polarized transport.
-Then we have talked about the `Two Current Model' which is the stepping stone towards the development of modern spintronics.
-This model illustrates the fact that the two spin states of electrons conduct current separately and independently to each other, giving rise to different resistivities associated with each spin channel.

-Next, we have tried to analyze the spin dependent transport in nanoscale systems.
-We have discussed spin transport in different types of NM/MQD/NM heterostructures, including the spin flip effect, within the tight-binding formulation.

-The MQD spacer has been considered to be made up of an array of quantum dots, which is basically a repetition of unit cells chosen differently in different cases.
-For the first three cases the unit cells consist of magnetic QDs only, whereas in the last case it was thought to be periodically juxtaposed magnetic and nonmagnetic QDs.

-In the theoretical formulation we have obtained the general formulae for calculating the spin dependent transmission coefficients, which depends on the arbitrary magnetic configuration of the MQD device.

-Depending on the local magnetic moment orientation on each site, in the MQD device we obtained gapless, single-gap, double-gap conductance spectra, respectively, for both spin channels.
-In these cases the system acts as an insulator in a particular energy region, i.e., it can act as a mutual spin switch.
-We have got conductance spectra as a function of energy of injected electrons both in weak- and strong-coupling limits.
-The sharp resonant peaks appear in the conductance spectrum in the weak-coupling limit, whereas in the strong-coupling limit, due to the broadening of energy levels, except for the presence of global gap, conductance does not show zero value.
-We have also presented the variation of conductance with the angle made by the local magnetic moment with the quantization direction, both including and excluding spin flip effect.

-Then, we have noticed the steplike behavior of $I$-$V$ characteristics in the weak-coupling limit, which is a manifestation of quantized conductance of these kind of nanoscale systems.
-On the other hand, in the strong-coupling limit, the $I$-$V$ spectra show almost continuous variation, instead of the step-like behavior.
+To conclude, in the present work we explore spin dependent transport phenomena through a one-dimensional quantum heterostructure composed of magnetic and non-magnetic quantum dots.
+A simple tight-binding framework is given to describe the model where the heterostructure is coupled to two one-dimensional non-magnetic electrodes, and all the calculations are done based on transfer matrix method.
+Several cases are analyzed depending on the configuration of the bridging system.
+From our numerical results which describe two-terminal spin dependent transmission probabilities along with transport currents, we show that under certain condition {\em $100\%$ spin polarization can be achieved for a wide range of bias voltage.} Certainly, this is an important observation and can be utilized to design an efficient spin filter device in nano-scale level.
+Apart from this our detailed theoretical analysis based on transfer matrix method can be implemented quite easily to any spin based quantum structure to describe transport phenomena.

-Throughout this presentation, we have made several important assumptions.
-Here we discuss briefly about these approximations.
+Throughout the presentation, we have made several important assumptions.
+Below we discuss briefly some of these approximations.

-$\bullet$ All the calculations have been performed at $0$K, but the results will not significantly change in non-zero finite temperature region also, as long as the thermal energy $(k_BT)$ is less than the average spacing energy levels of the magnetic conductor.
+$\bullet$ All the calculations have been worked out at absolute zero temperature, but the physical picture studied above will not change at non-zero finite temperature as long as the thermal energy $(k_BT)$ is less than the average spacing of energy levels of the bridging material.